Matrices commuting with a given normal tropical matrix: Background and notations

 \m By definition, a square matrix $A=(a_{ij})$ over $\rrr$ is \emph{normal} if $a_{ii}=0$ and $-\infty\le a_{ij}\le0$, for all $i,j$.
 Thus, $A$ is normal if and only if $I\le A\le0$.
 Let us define $A^0$ to be the identity matrix $I$.
 So we have since tropical multiplication by any matrix is monotonic (because it amounts to computing certain sums and maxima).
 By a theorem of Yoeli's (see \cite{Yoeli}), we have $A^{n-1}=A^{n}=A^{n+1}=\cdots$ and we denote this matrix by $A^*$ and call it the \emph{Kleene star} of $A$.
 A matrix $A$ is a Kleene star if $A=A^*$.

 \m A normal matrix $A$ is \emph{strictly normal} if $a_{ij}<0$, whenever $i\neq j$.

 \m Let $\norma n$ denote the family of order $n$ normal matrices over $\rrr$.
 It is in bijective correspondence with $\dom$.
-We consider the \emph{product topology} on $\dom$.
-This bijection carries this topology onto $\norma n$.
+We consider the \emph{product interval topology} on $\dom$.
+The bijection carries this topology onto $\norma n$.
 The \emph{border} of $\norma n$ is the set of matrices $A$ such that $a_{ij}=0$ or $-\infty$, for some $i\neq j$.

 \m We will write the coordinates of points in $\R^n$ in columns.
 Let $A\in \R^{n\times m}$ and denote by $a_1,\ldots,a_m\in \R^n$ the columns of $A$.
 The \emph{(tropical column) span} of $A$ is, by definition,